-There are many barriers that prevent families and individuals from becoming active and prosperous members of society, often the most detrimental, and, ironically, correctable, is a lack of three basic skills, literacy, numeracy and basic computing.
-These skills are often taken for granted by most of the population, but for those who lack them, they represent seemingly insurmountable barriers to achieving a stable family life.
+There are many barriers that prevent families and individuals from becoming active and prosperous members of society.
+Often the most detrimental, and ironically correctable of these barriers is a lack of three basic skills, literacy, numeracy and basic computing.
+These skills are often taken for granted by most of the population, but for those who lack them, they represent seemingly insurmountable difficulties to achieving a stable family life.

-The National Center for Education Statistics estimates that 8% – 20% of the adult population (age 16 – 65) in the localities RGI serves, lack basic prose literacy skills.
+The National Center for Education Statistics estimates that 8– 20% of the adult population (ages 16 – 65) in the localities RGI serves lack basic prose literacy skills.
 In our greater region, there are 36,300 (11.3%) people who are lacking the basic prose literacy skills needed to fill out a simple form or job application.
-Nearly two-thirds of the lowest skills group did not complete their education through high school; many are immigrants while others have other physical, mental, or psychological conditions.
+Nearly two-thirds of the lowest skills group did not complete their education through high school.
+Many are immigrants while others have physical, mental, or psychological conditions.

 One main function of these AmeriCorps members is to recruit and train volunteers for the program.
 There are volunteer opportunities for Literacy Tutors, Special Project Assistants, Donation drives, and much more!

-For more information, please email the AmeriCorps Program Director, Shanna Boutchyard, at email@example.com , or by calling (540) 371-3070.
+For more information, please email the AmeriCorps Program Director, Shanna Boutchyard, at firstname.lastname@example.org , or call (540) 684-6795.